-29. Nearly half of Google searches are for local businesses
+44. Nearly half of Google searches are for local businesses

-30. 97% of potential clients learn about a business online
+45. 96% of potential clients learn about a business online

-31. 86% of customers search Google Maps before visiting a business
+46. 86% of customers search Google Maps before visiting a business

-Eighty-six percent of potential customers scope out a business on Google Maps before heading over.
-So after you’ve built your website, create a Google Business Profile and add business listings to other directories, like Yelp and the Better Business Bureau.
+Some 86% of potential customers scope out a business on Google Maps before heading over.
+So, after you’ve built your website, create a Google Business Profile and add business listings to other directories, like Yelp and the Better Business Bureau.

-32. 62% of customers will ignore a business without a web presence
+47. 62% of customers will ignore a business without a web presence

 Finally, one more reason to build a site is that a majority of potential customers will completely disregard your business if it doesn’t have a web presence.
 In fact, websites have become so ubiquitous that not having one is seen as distrustful.
 Plus, when building one, include important information, like your products and services, physical address (if available), and contact information.
 Website statistics show that all these build trust among your customers.